Grant Taylor (actor): Army service

 In April 1941 Taylor reportedly relocated from Sydney to his home in Melbourne, where it was announced he would focus on radio work.
 Taylor had been enlisted in the Australian Military Forces (the militia) at Randwick on 19 August 1940 (service number NN57548) but not called to full time service until December 1941.
 Taylor transferred to the Australian Imperial Force (AIF) Australian Army on 7 October 1942, at East Prahran (and therefore available for service overseas) (service number VX110733).
 He had served in various units including as a stretcher bearer in a Field Ambulance and as a military policeman, though his entertainment career was recognised with a posting to the Army Amenities Unit, in Sydney, and the Detachment No 8 Army Entertainment Unit, alongside singer Smoky Dawson.
-During the course of the war, Taylor's duties would included entertaining troops in New Guinea, Borneo and adjoining islands.
+During the course of the war, Taylor's duties would include entertaining troops in New Guinea, Borneo and adjoining islands.

 Taylor was also given leave to appear in some propaganda short films, such as While There is Still Time (1942), 100,000 Cobbers (1942), Another Threshold (1942) and South West Pacific (1943).
 Reviewing Cobbers Filmink wrote Taylor and co star Shirley Ann Richards "have charisma to burn and chemistry off the charts."

 Taylor was allowed to appear in the feature The Rats of Tobruk (1944), which reunited him with Chauvel and Chips Rafferty.

 The last film Taylor appeared in during his army service was Australia Is Like This (1945).
 However, he was also in a stage production, A Soldier for Christmas at the Minerva Theatre, in King's Cross, Sydney.
 In 1945, it was announced that he would star in a Chauvel film titled Green Mountain, but by the time the movie was actually made (as Sons of Matthew, released in 1949), he did not appear in it.

 Taylor was discharged from the Army on 26 February 1946, with the rank of private; his final unit was officially the 2/3 Anti-Tank Regiment.
 In March 1946 it was reported he had returned from a final posting, in Borneo, and would recommence his acting career on ABC's Press Gang.